iMagesh/acme-widget/README.md

 ## System Details & Assumptions

 - Product codes are unique and must exist in the catalogue.
-- The basket tracks items by product code and only accepts valid codes (invalid codes raise an error).
+- The basket tracks items by product code and only accepts valid codes (invalid codes raise an `UnknownProductCodeError`).
 - Offers are applied before delivery charges, based on the subtotal after offers.
 - Delivery charge rules are checked in order, using the first matching threshold.
-- Retail rounding (truncate to two decimals) is used for all price calculations, matching real-world receipts.
+- Retail rounding (truncate to two decimals) is used for all price calculations, matching real-world receipts and business rules.
 - The red widget offer applies to every pair of red widgets in the basket.
 - Prices and delivery charges are hardcoded for this proof of concept.
 - No sales tax or VAT is applied; all prices are assumed to be final.